WaterTower Music

-WaterTower Music Inc. (formerly New Line Records from 2000 to 2010) is an American record label serving as the in-house music label run by entertainment company Warner Bros., ultimately owned by Warner Bros.
-Discovery (formerly known as Time Warner).
+WaterTower Music Inc. (formerly New Line Records from 2000 to 2010) is an American record label serving as the Warner Music Group in-house music label run by entertainment company Warner Bros., ultimately owned by Warner Bros.
+Discovery (previously owned by Time Warner/WarnerMedia pre-Discovery merger).
 The name and logo are based on the iconic Warner Bros.
 Water Tower.